 New Commemorative Coin: First Flag Hoisting Day

-The Government of India announced on Tuesday that it will release a commemorative coin of Rs 75 to mark the '75th Anniversary of the First Hoisting of the Tricolour by Netaji Subhash Chandra Bose' at Port Blair.
-The Ministry of Finance has issued the gazette notification on November 13th, 2018.
+The Government of India will issue a ₹75 commemorative coin to mark the 75 Years of First Flag Hoisting Day.
+The Ministry of Finance issued a gazette notification on November 13, 2018, confirming this coin.

-The metal composition of the ₹100 coin will consist of a Quaternary Alloy, comprising 50% Silver, 40% Copper, 5% Nickel, and 5% Zinc.
+The metal composition of the ₹75 coin will consist of a Quaternary Alloy, comprising 50% Silver, 40% Copper, 5% Nickel, and 5% Zinc.
 The coin will weigh 35 grams and have a diameter of 44 mm, featuring 200 serrations along the edge.
+The coin's description is as follows.

-The obverse side of the coin will feature the Lion Capitol of Ashoka Pillar at the center, with the inscription "सत्यमेव जयते" below.
-On the left periphery, the word “भारत” in Devanagari script, and on the right periphery, the word “INDIA” in English will be inscribed.
-Additionally, the coin will include the Rupee symbol “₹” and the denominational value “75” in international numerals, positioned below the Lion Capitol.
+Obverse: The face of the coin shall bear the Lion Capitol of Ashoka Pillar in the center with the legend "सत्यमेव जयते" inscribed below, flanked on the left periphery with the word “भारत” in Devanagari script and on the right periphery with the word “INDIA” in English.
+It shall also bear the Rupee symbol “₹” and denominational value “75” in the international numerals below the Lion Capitol.

-Last month, Prime Minister Shri Narendra Modi hoisted the National Flag at the historic Red Fort to commemorate the 75th Foundation Day of the Azad Hind Fauj or the Indian National Army (INA) raised by 'Netaji' Subhas Chandra Bose.
-Speculations arose that a new commemorative coin would be released in honor of the 75 years of the Azad Hind Government.
+Last month, the Hon'ble Prime Minister Shri Narendra Modi hoisted the National Flag at the historic Red Fort to mark the 75th Foundation Day of the Azad Hind Fauj, also known as the Indian National Army (INA), established by ‘Netaji’ Subhas Chandra Bose.
+Following the event, speculation emerged that a new commemorative coin might be issued to honor 75 years of the Azad Hind Government.

 Comments